brianbraatz/brianbraatz.github.io/content/post/Articles/_New3/FSM.md

 Finite state machines have been around longer than your grandpa’s first calculator.
 The concept was formalized by **Warren McCulloch and Walter Pitts** in 1943 when they described neural networks using logic gates.
 Later, the idea of state machines was expanded by **John Myhill and Raymond Moore**, leading to what we now call **Mealy and Moore Machines**.

-TL;DR: Smart people figured out that a system could have different states and transition between them based on inputs.
+Smart people figured out that a system could have different states and transition between them based on inputs.
 And here we are, still using that idea to control robots, games, and—most importantly—vending machines.

 ***